alisaifee/coredis/docs/source/compatibility.rst

 HGET
 ****

-Get the value of a hash field
+Returns the value of a field in a hash.

 - Documentation: `HGET <https://redis.io/commands/hget>`_
 - Implementation: :meth:`~coredis.Redis.hget`